Rider Waite Tarot Deck Viva Luna Studios

 Reversed cards do not necessarily mean adverse outcomes.

-I often hear people say that they don’t ever read reverse cards because they don’t want to see anything negative.
+I often hear people say they never read reverse cards because they don’t want to see anything negative.
 It’s a common misconception that reversed cards signal adverse outcomes, and this isn’t always true.

 For the most part, we interpret reversed cards as the opposite of their upright meaning.
 But being the opposite doesn’t make it destructive or harmful in every case.
-In the case of the Two of Wands, in the upright direction, it means taking action while reversed it means not initiating action.
+In the upright position, the Two of Wands means taking action; reversed, it means not initiating action.
 That is not negative.
 It’s a choice.
 Perhaps the outcome is improved by not taking action.

 Take the Ten of Swords, as another example.
 In its upright or regular position, the card represents backstabbing, betrayal, or even death.
-In the reversed position, the meaning of the card improves and has a milder meaning.
-The same applies to other seemingly negative cards in the upright position like The Devil or The Tower.
+In the reversed position, the card’s meaning softens.
+The same applies to other seemingly negative cards in the upright position, like The Devil or The Tower.
 The reversed position of these foreboding cards softens the devastation, shock, or challenge.

 That being said, when people say things like, “I don’t want to hear anything negative in my reading,” then why bother creating a reading in the first place if you’re not going to also look for the negative?
 If you only want to report on the good things in life, you’re depriving yourself or your client of a robust interpretation of a situation.
 While hearing about opportunities coming your way or a new love is always welcome, wouldn’t your life be better if you were forewarned of challenges so you could avoid poor decisions, health problems, and sabotaging people or be prepared to handle an upcoming financial burden?